augustine0890/cracking-interview/ds-python/ds-algo.md

 - Dynamic Programming
 - Linear Programming

-# How to solve the problem
-0. Don't Panic!
-1. What are the inputs?
-2. What are the outputs?
-3. Solve the problem!
-    - Understand the Relationship: work out examples
-    - Consider systematically how a human solves the problem
-4. Simple mechanical solution
-5. Develop incrementally and test as we go
-- Processor: ~ 1B instructions per second <--> 1ns/inst
+# Efficiency
+- The time it will take to run the program and the amount of space the program will require in the computer's memory.
+- The rate of increase of an algorithm is also referred to as the order of the algorithm.